citp/privacy-policy-historical/p/pc/pc-/pc-cleaners.com.md

 You have the ability to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 If you choose to decline cookies, you may not be able to sign in or use other interactive features of PC Cleaners websites and services that depend on cookies.

-#### **Third-Party Websites and Services**

-Please note we do not give out our members information to third parties.

-Please be aware that, in providing services on PC Cleaners's behalf, our business partners may collect personal information about you.=

 #### **Changes to Our Global Privacy Statement Regarding Customer and Online User Information**

 We will occasionally update this Privacy Statement.
 When we post changes to this Privacy Statement, we will revise the Effective Date at the end of this paragraph.
 If there are material changes to this Privacy Statement or in how PC Cleaners will use your personal information, we will notify you by prominently posting a notice of such changes prior to implementing the change.
 We encourage you to periodically review this statement to be informed of how PC Cleaners is protecting your personal information.

-Effective Date: January 1, 2009.
+Effective Date: October 1, 20012.

 #### Contacting Us

-If you would like to contact us for any reason regarding our privacy practices, please write us at the following address:
+If you would like to contact us for any reason regarding our privacy practices,  access to your personal information to correct, update, or delete it, please contact us as described below:

 PC Cleaners Inc.
 Attention: Privacy Policy